wdi-classwork/wdi_6_js_lab_firebase_chat/README.md

 - integrate Firebase into a small website
 - build an instant messaging app
-- deploy to github pages branch of your repo
+- deploy to github pages branch of your repo [Github Pages](https://pages.github.com/)

 ## Instructions